ShardFenix/DontBeStupid/README.md

 ## Loss Aversion

 You'll hear this one when a game update is coming down the pipe, or has just been released:
-- The game is worse now because you nerfed something I like.
+- The game is bad now because you nerfed something I like.
-- The game is better now because you buffed something I like.
+- The game is good now because you buffed something I like.

 This fallacy is caused by [Loss Aversion](https://en.wikipedia.org/wiki/Loss_aversion).
 Basically, people think positively about things that they see as gains, and think badly about things they see as losses.
 The reason saying this makes you stupid is because you are assuming that the game's state prior to the update somehow changes the content of the game after the update.
 It does not.
 Consider the following thought experiment where a popular MOBA character gets a change: